-"§ 25-by, through through, or at a bank; liability of secondary parties. drawer or indorser.

-- (1) (a) Unless otherwise instructed, a collecting bank may present an item not payable by, through or at a bank by sending to the party to accept or pay a written notice that the bank holds the item for acceptance or payment.
+"§ 25-4-210.
+25-4-212.
+Presentment by notice of item not payable by, through through, or at a bank; liability of secondary parties. drawer or indorser.
+(1)(a) Unless otherwise instructed, a collecting bank may present an item not payable by, through or at a bank by sending to the party to accept or pay a written notice that the bank holds the item for acceptance or payment.
 The notice must be sent in time to be received on or before the day when presentment is due and the bank must meet any requirement of the party to accept or pay under G.S.
-25-3-505-25-3-501 by the close of the bank's next banking day after it knows of the requirement. - (2) (b) Where-If presentment is made by notice and neither honor nor payment, acceptance, or request for compliance with a requirement under G.S.
-25-3-505-25-3-501 is not received by the close of business on the day after maturity or or, in the case of demand items items, by the close of business on the third banking day after notice was sent, the presenting bank may treat the item as dishonored and charge any secondary party drawer or indorser by sending him-it notice of the facts.
+25-3-505-25-3-501 by the close of the bank's next banking day after it knows of the requirement.

+(2)(b) Where If presentment is made by notice and neither honor nor payment, acceptance, or request for compliance with a requirement under G.S.
+25-3-505-25-3-501 is not received by the close of business on the day after maturity or or, in the case of demand items items, by the close of business on the third banking day after notice was sent, the presenting bank may treat the item as dishonored and charge any secondary party drawer or indorser by sending him it notice of the facts.

-"§ 25hfinal settlement in remittance cases.
+"§ 25-4-211.
+25-4-213.
+Media of remittance; provisional and final settlement in remittance cases.
 Medium and time of settlement by bank.